Designing with Purpose: Leveraging the Single Responsibility Principle for Better Software Architecture

 Define Clear Objectives

-Before diving into implementation, clearly define the responsibilities of each component.
-Consider what specific task or functionality each class or module should be responsible for.
+Before writing any implementation, clearly define the responsibilities of each component.
+Think carefully about what specific task or functionality each class or module should own.

 Avoid Mixing Concerns